slevithan/awesome-regex/README.md

   - Ex: The “JavaScript” flavor is defined by the ECMAScript standard and implemented by multiple engines (V8, etc.).
   - Ex: The “PCRE” flavor is the PCRE2 library, used by numerous programming languages and tools (including PHP’s [`preg_*`](https://www.php.net/manual/en/ref.pcre.php) functions).
   - Ex: Ruby changed its regex implementation twice from version 1.8 ➜ 1.9 ➜ 2.0, so each used a distinct flavor.
 In this list, the Ruby 2.0+ flavor is referred to as either “Ruby” or “Onigmo” (the regex library adopted by Ruby 2.0).
 - **Non-backtracking engine:** Sometimes referred to elsewhere as a “DFA” engine (as opposed to a “traditional NFA” engine).
 Non-backtracking engines like RE2 and Rust’s `regex` run in linear time because they don’t require/allow backtracking.
-This precludes “catastophic backtracking”, but it’s also slower with some common patterns and prevents some useful features like backreferences and lookaround.
+This precludes “catastrophic backtracking”, but it’s also slower with some common patterns and prevents some useful features like backreferences and lookaround.
 See also: [Performance](#performance).
 </details>

 ## Testers